microsoft/fluentui/rfcs/convergence/authoring-stories.md

 **Proposal:**

-> **NOTE:** we still need to manually provide `argTypes` until all vNext packages including react-components will be migrated to new DX.
-See [#18514](https://github.com/microsoft/fluentui/issues/18514)

 - this is not necessary as storybook generates all those controls automatically from TS metadata (Props interface)
 - `argTypes` can be used for use cases when:

-  - SB is unable to generated appropriate controls
+  - Storybook is unable to generated appropriate controls
   - we wanna override default value based on API
   - we wanna hide some controls that don't make sense to be handled in particular story